-Creating a migration from an S3 account
+Creating a migration

 - Visit the Amazon Web Services Security Credentials page on the Amazon S3 site to obtain your 'Access Key' and 'Secret Key'.

-Navigate to the (Panel > 'Could Services' > 'DreamObjects') page in your DreamHost panel.
+- Navigate to the (Panel > 'Could Services' > 'DreamObjects') page in your DreamHost panel.

-Click the ‘Migrations’ Tab.
+- Click the ‘Migrations’ Tab.

-Click the Create Migration button.
+- Click the + Create Migration button.

-Click the Choose Buckets button.
+- Click the Choose Buckets button.

-Click to select or deselect the buckets you wish to migrate, or use the Select All or Select None buttons.
+- Click to select or deselect the buckets you wish to migrate, or use the Select All or Select None buttons.

-Click the Start Migration button.
+- Click the Start Migration button.

-You are returned to the main page of the 'Migrations' tab and your active migration displays in the Active Migrations section of the page.
+- The main page of the 'Migrations' tab opens and your active migration displays in the 'Active Migrations' section:

 Bucket naming convention conflicts

-If the naming conventions used for your S3 buckets or Swift Containers are not compatible with the naming conventions for DreamObjects, a Bucket Name Conflicts screen appears:
+If the naming conventions used for your S3 buckets are not compatible with the naming conventions for DreamObjects, a 'Bucket Name Conflicts' screen appears.

-To avoid any issues, modify your bucket names to resolve any naming conflicts, then click the Resolve Conflicts button.
+To avoid any issues, modify your bucket names to resolve any naming conflicts, and then click the Resolve Conflicts button.